 The philosophy of the Department of Educational Technology shall be based on both the philosophy of the University as outlined in the Academic Brief and philosophy of Education as outlined in the National Policy on Education (2004).
 The department aims to train scientifically, knowledgeable, and technologically skilled teachers to meet global best practices in Educational Technology.
 Specifically, the Department of Educational Technology aims at raising the creative capacities and capabilities of the students in the development of innovative teaching models and new approaches demonstrated through the latest application of instructional equipment, multi-media, distance learning and other forms of Educational Technologies.

-Both academic and administrative activities of the Departments in the school are well coordinated.
+Departments in the school are well coordinated.
 These includes student’s results, students’s cases, transfer, staff promotion, seminar /conferences and discipline of both students and staff institutional board meeting.

 The Department has a staff strength of 12 on permanent and pensionable appointment, some are on visiting appointment.
 Currently, some staff are on study fellowship for various higher degree programmes within and outside the country.